Latin Empire: Decline and fall

-By 1247, the Nicaeans had effectively surrounded Constantinople, with only the city's strong walls holding them at bay, and the Battle of Pelagonia in 1259 signaled the beginning of the end of Latin predominance in Greece.
-Thus, on 25 July 1261, with most of the Latin troops away on campaign, the Nicaean general Alexios Strategopoulos found an unguarded entrance to the city, and entered it with 800 troops only, restoring the Byzantine Empire for his master, Michael VIII Palaiologos.
+Nicaean general Alexios Strategopoulos found an unguarded entrance to the city, and entered it with only 800 troops, restoring the Byzantine Empire for his master, Michael VIII Palaiologos.

-The remaining Latin states ruled territories of present-day Greece, some of them until the 18th century, and are known as Latinokratia states.
+The remaining Latin states ruled territories of present-day Greece, some of them until the 18th century, and are known as Latinokratia.

 Titular claimants

 For about a century thereafter, the heirs of Baldwin II continued to use the title of Emperor of Constantinople, and were seen as the overlords of the various remaining Latin states in the Aegean.
-They exercised effective authority in Greece only when actually ruling as princes of Achaea, as in 1333–83.
+They exercised effective authority in Greece only when actually ruling as princes of Achaea, from 1333 to 1383.